francescomucio/open-transformation-specification/README.md

 - **Current Version**: [v0.1.0](versions/v0.1.0/transformation-specification.md)

-## See It in Action

-Examples and use cases will be added as the specification evolves.

 ## Tools and Libraries

 Tools and libraries for working with the Open Transformation Specification will be documented as they become available.